vue-feathers/vue-feathers/readme.md

 ### Nuxt

-In Nuxt, just put the feathers client in its own file, export it, and make a plugin like so:
+In Nuxt, you should put the feathers client in its own file and export it so that you can use the same client in other places of your app for consistency.
+Then make a nuxt plugin:
 ```js
 import feathersClient from '~/path/to/feathersClient.js'
 import Vue from 'vue'